mysql/mysql-ndb-operator/README.md

 # ndb-operator

-This repository implements a simple controller for watching Ndb resources as defined with a CustomResourceDefinition (CRD).
+The MySQL NDB Operator is a Kubernetes operator for managing a MySQL Cluster setup inside a Kubernetes Cluster.

-This is in preview state - mostly prototyping for testing concepts.
+This is in preview state - DO NOT USE FOR PRODUCTION.

 ## License